 Conversely, the ambiguity of the mind/body connection idea has helped many new age gurus to cloak their supernatural claims in the garb of science.
 For example, a quick internet search reveals a website called MindBody News, which intersperses small bits of news about recent neuroscience findings with large servings of the Law of Attraction.
 There are endless other examples of this type of thing.

-With all this out there to confuse us, it’s good to know what side of the deepity you or your therapist is on.
+With all this out there to confuse us, it’s good to know what side of the deputy someone is on.
 Feel free to propose some additional deepities in the comments section.
 I think the words “energy” and “intention” probably qualify.